 In order to not become wrapped up in “when will this part end?” or “why isn’t my baby sleeping yet” or “why is breastfeeding still so hard?”, we really need to be realistic about what we call “The Fourth Trimester”.

-True, you are no longer pregnant, but instead you are growing a human outside of your body for the last three months.
+Although you are no longer pregnant, instead you are growing a human outside of your body for the last three months.
 Think of this final “trimester” as an extension of your pregnancy when your baby needs you just as much but is learning to transition into the world.

 As mothers, we have prepared for the day that our baby comes into the world to meet us and we anticipated the struggle.
 But for our baby, the whole experience comes as quite a shock.
 Your baby didn’t have a chance to prepare for what life was going to be like outside of his comfortable, warm home where he was never hungry or alone.